braincogsci/open-teaching/assignments.md

 We have also discussed how a critical dialogue can circumvent the "cognitive immune system", which is biased against persuasion by others and biased towards prior convictions.

 In this assignment, you will use the critical dialogue method to examine the causal map of another project group.
 You will also be questioned about your own causal map by another group.
 The form of this will be a sort of talk show: students from your and from another group will be seated at a table with the rest of the group as audience and with your very own tutor as moderator.
+Additionally, you will  write a short commentary on the causal map of the other project group.

 ## Prepare for two roles
 Your group will engage in two rounds of questioning: in one round your group will *ask* questions about another causal map and in another round your group will *answer* questions about your own causal map.
 During the tutorial in which the rounds take place, your tutor will pick which representatives from your group will engage in which round, so make sure you are prepared for both roles!